Fred Rogers: Early life

 Rogers grew up in a large three-story brick house at 737 Weldon Street in Latrobe.
-He had a sister, Elaine, whom the Rogerses adopted when he was 11 years old.
-Rogers spent much of his childhood alone, playing with puppets, and also spent time with his grandfather.
+He had a sister, Elaine, whom the Rogerses adopted when he was eleven years old.
+Rogers spent much of his childhood alone, playing with puppets, and spent time with his grandfather.
 He began playing the piano when he was five.
-Through an ancestor who immigrated from Germany to the U.S., Johannes Meffert (born 1732), Rogers is the sixth cousin of American actor Tom Hanks, who portrays him in the film A Beautiful Day in the Neighborhood (2019).

 Rogers had a difficult childhood.
 Shy, introverted, and overweight, he was frequently homebound after suffering bouts of asthma.
 He was bullied as a child for his weight and called "Fat Freddy".
 According to Morgan Neville, director of the 2018 documentary Won't You Be My Neighbor?, Rogers had a "lonely childhood ...
 I think he made friends with himself as much as he could.
 He had a ventriloquist dummy, he had [stuffed] animals, and he would create his own worlds in his childhood bedroom".

 Rogers attended Latrobe High School, where he overcame his shyness.
-"It was tough for me at the beginning," Rogers told NPR's Terry Gross in 1984.
-"And then I made a couple friends who found out that the core of me was okay.
+"It was tough for me at the beginning," Rogers told NPR's Terry Gross in 1984, "and then I made a couple friends who found out that the core of me was okay.
 And one of them was ... the head of the football team".
-He became president of the student council, a member of the National Honor Society, and editor-in-chief of the school yearbook.
-He registered for the draft in Greensburg, Pennsylvania in 1948 at age 20, where he was classified 1-A (available for military service).
-However, his status was changed to unqualified for military service following an Armed Forces physical on October 12, 1950.
-He attended Dartmouth College for one year before transferring to Rollins College in Winter Park, Florida, where he graduated magna cum laude in 1951 with a Bachelor of Music.
+Rogers became president of the student council, a member of the National Honor Society, and editor-in-chief of the school yearbook.
+He registered for the draft in Greensburg, Pennsylvania, in 1948 at age 20, where he was classified 1-A (available for military service); however, his status was changed to unqualified for military service following an Armed Forces physical on October 12, 1950.
+He attended Dartmouth College for one year before transferring to Rollins College, where he graduated magna cum laude in 1951 with a Bachelor of Music.

-He graduated magna cum laude from Pittsburgh Theological Seminary in 1962 with a Bachelor of Divinity, and was ordained a minister by the Pittsburgh Presbytery of the United Presbyterian Church in 1963.
-His mission as an ordained minister, rather than a church pastor, was to minister to children and their families through television.
+He then attended Pittsburgh Theological Seminary, from which he graduated magna cum laude in 1962 with a Bachelor of Divinity, and was ordained a Presbyterian minister by the Pittsburgh Presbytery of the United Presbyterian Church in 1963.
+His work as an ordained minister, rather than to pastor a church, was to minister to children and their families through television.
 He regularly appeared before church officials to maintain his ordination.